Access Roles & RBAC

 Click on your account logo on the top right corner of your console, and select Impersonate As.

 On the dialog, choose from the drop-down menu and existing Authentication Methods.
-Where needed, provide the relevant Sub-Claims as well to validate the level of access the relevant audience have.
+Where needed, provide the relevant Sub-Claims as well to validate the level of access the relevant audience has.